“Every time I see my students, I remind myself that this is the most important thing I could be doing.”

 - Spanish speaker

-To be considered for this position, you must be available for a demo lesson which will take place either 11am – 1pm on July 18th or 2pm – 4pm on July 19th.
-You must also be available for our Fall Teaching Artist training, which will take place on September 9th and 10th.
+To be considered for this position, you must be available for a demo lesson which will take place either July 10th or July 11th.
+You must also be available for our Fall Teaching Artist training, which will take place on September 14, 15 & 16.

 This is a part-time position.

-Opening Act seeks to create a work environment and organizational culture that is reflective of the population we serve.
+Opening Act seeks to create a work environment and organizational culture that is reflective of the students with whom we work.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, gender, gender identity or expression, sexual orientation, national origin, genetics, disability, age, or veteran status.

-Application Instructions: Please send a teaching resume and artistic resume along with a cover letter that addresses why you would like to work with Opening Act, how you see yourself as an asset to our organization, as well as a moment in your life when someone said “YES” to you that you believe has lead you to where you are today.
+Application Instructions: Please send a teaching resume and artistic resume along with a cover letter that addresses why you would like to work with Opening Act and a moment in your life when someone said “YES” to you that you believe has lead you to where you are today.

 Late or incomplete applications will not be considered.
 No phone calls please.
 We will contact only those applicants with whom we plan to set up an interview.